nkoshimoto/genulens/README.md

 Data values of files in input\_files/ directory mostly come from other people's studies.
 See the header of each file for references.
-Please cite those papers as well if they are specially relevant to your work.
+Please cite those references as well if they are specially relevant to your work.

 The copyright of an included supplementary code, "option.cpp", belongs to Ian A. Bond and Takahiro Sumi.